Here are three ways to extract text from a PDF File in Python:

 pip install pdf2image pytesseract

-For this approach, I will be using “image_based.pdf” because this method is specifically designed to extract the content of the image of the PDF.
+For this approach, I will be using “image_based.pdf” because it is specifically designed to extract the content of the image within the PDF.

 Output